-Arts credit partial fulfillment of requirements for the NYS Regents Mandate of one credit of Art and/or Music for graduation.
+Partial fulfillment of requirements for the NYS Regents mandate of one credit of Art and/or Music for graduation.
+Main Campus

 Chorus - CRS 836

 Individual skill development to perform choral music of all periods.
 Opportunities for solo and smaller ensemble performance are provided at the local and state levels.
 Performance at concerts/events and attendance at weekly lesson groups (CRS 898) is basic to meeting this criteria.